 “Deep learning” (the ability for appliances to adapt to your usage habits) and smart technology are being incorporated into more and more household essentials.
 There’s even a smart hairbrush coming onto the market soon, we kid you not.
 Whilst there’s no denying this new tech can be useful, smart appliances can have their disadvantages.
 These are some of the pros and cons.

 - Your appliances can take on a new level of personalisation and adapt specifically to your lifestyle and personal needs.
-Think a fridge that only makes ice only at the times when you use it or an oven that stops cooking when your food is perfectly done.
+Think of a fridge that only makes ice only at the times when you use it or an oven that stops cooking when your food is perfectly done.
 The possibilities are endless.

-- Voice controlled tech is becoming more commonplace in everything from baby monitors to bins, which saves you effort in your everyday chores.
+- Voice-controlled tech is becoming more commonplace in everything from baby monitors to bins, which saves you effort in your everyday chores.

 - Information about you that’s collected by your appliances could be stored and possibly even sold on to marketers who want to know what you eat or how often you do chores.
 This information could then be used to help sell you products tailored specifically to you.
 Whilst this isn’t necessarily a bad thing, if information falls into the wrong hands it could be a security risk.
 So it’s always worth knowing the data sharing and storing policy of any company that you know collects information.